mwbowers/mwbowers.github.io/reference/datagate-client/iadg-transaction-class.md

 With some database providers, calling the **Dispose** method to end the transaction context is critical to proper transaction processing.
 With both types of transaction objects, it is recommended that applications explicitly call **Dispose** to end the current transaction context rather than relying on the behavior of a specific database provider in ending the transaction.

 Nested database transaction are allowed with transaction processing but this requires you to control the transaction flow from object to object while maintaining the security, recovery, concurrency, and integrity within the transaction boundary.
-DCS does not restrict nested transactions but the database provider may have mechanisms that prevent or limit such usage.
+DG does not restrict nested transactions but the database provider may have mechanisms that prevent or limit such usage.
 Please consult the database provider's documentation for details.

 At the time of this writing, only the IBM i database provider supports transaction processing.
 ## Requirements